nvsnkv/NVs.OccupancySensor/readme.md

 # NV's Occupancy Sensor
-## What's that?
+## What's That?
-Containerized ASP.Net Core application and MQTT client that uses computer vision to identify someone's presence in the room.
+Containerized open-source ASP.Net Core application and MQTT client that uses computer vision to identify someone's presence in the room.
 Uses background subtraction algorithms to identify if camera sees something which is not a part of furnishings.
 MQTT client supports configuration convention used by Home Assistant [MQTT integration](https://www.home-assistant.io/docs/mqtt/)
-## How to use it?
+## How to Use It?
 Setup the app to connect it with your camera, MQTT server and have fun!
 You can run it as a regular ASP.Net Core application on Windows host (x86_64) or build a docker image to run it on Linux (x86_64 or arm32).
 Application can use local cameras attached to host, IP cameras (at least the ones which send MJPEG streams) or even a video file.